syncfusion-content/asp.netwebforms-docs/aspnet/Kanban/Editing.md

 ![](Editing_images/Editing_img3.png)

-### Column Validation
+## Column Validation

 We can validate the value of the added or edited card cell before saving.
 The below validation script files are needed when editing is enabled with validation.

   1. jquery.validate.min.js
   2. jquery.validate.unobtrusive.min.js

-N> :If you enabled the unobtrusive option, then need to refer the jquery.validate.unobtrusive.min.js
+N> If you enabled the unobtrusive option, then need to refer the jquery.validate.unobtrusive.min.js

 file in your application along with the other script.

-#### jQuery Validation
+### jQuery Validation

 You can set validation rules using `ValidationRules` property of `Columns`.
 The following are jQuery validation methods.